Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each peer.

 1. Start all nodes again.
-    The nodes should be able to connect with the peers and the `raft.cluster` command should show the right information and IP/Port configuration.
+    The nodes should be able to connect with the peers and the `raft.cluster` command should show the updated information and IP/Port configuration.

 ## IBFT